We all know that the ocean is salty, but have you ever wondered how much salt is in there?

-About 97 percent of the all the water on Earth is found in the ocean.
+About 97 percent of all the water on Earth is found in the ocean.
 According to NOAA’s National Geophysical Data Center, there is an estimated 321,003,271 cubic miles of water in the ocean.
 In one cubic mile of seawater, the weight of the salt in that seawater is estimated to be about 120 million tons since approximately 3.5 percent of the weight of seawater is salt.
-This means there is roughly 38.5 quadrillion tons of salt in the oceans.
+This means there are roughly 38.5 quadrillion tons of salt in the oceans.

 The heaviest object ever physically weighed on Earth is NASA’s Revolving Service Station at Kennedy Space Center.
 It weighs 2,423 tons.
 It would take 15.9 trillion Revolving Service Stations to equal the weight of the salt in the oceans.

 There is so much salt that if it were somehow removed from the ocean and spread across the entire surface of the Earth evenly, it would make a layer more than 500 feet thick.
 That is the equivalent of around the height of the Washington Monument in Washington DC or about the height of a forty-story building.

 Why Are the Oceans Salty?

 There’s a simple answer to why the oceans are salty.
 They’re salty because of rocks from the land.
 Rain that falls over land contains carbon dioxide making it slightly acidic due to the formation of carbonic acid.